Folasade-Ojo/Housing-Prediction/README.md

 ## Recommendations
-* **Improve normality using regularization or Yeo-Johnson transformation** Further analysis using a histogram showed that the continuous independent variables in our dataset were found to have a skewed distribution, which can negatively impact the performance of a linear regression model.
-To address this issue, we can use one of the transformation techniques to normalize the distribution depending on how skewed the dataset is.
+* **Improve normality using regularization or Yeo-Johnson transformation** Further analysis using a histogram showed that the continuous independent variables in the dataset were found to have a skewed distribution, which can negatively impact the performance of a linear regression model.
+To address this issue, one of the transformation techniques can be implemented to normalize the distribution depending on skewness.
 + **Correlation Feature Selection**
-This technique can be used to choose the most important variables that will improve this model.
+This technique can be used to choose the most important variables that will improve the model.
 This will be useful in selecting the features that have a high enough correlation with the output variable.
-With the newly selected features, a new model can be created which may turn out to be an optimized one in comparison to what we currently have.
+With the newly selected features, a new model can be created which may turn out to be an optimized one in comparison to the base model.